Metastone/noel/README.md

 # Dependencies

 - PyYAML (to load the program configuration)
-- "schema" python library (to validate the program configuration)
+- schema (to validate the program configuration)
+- tqdm (for progress bar)